spazman2c/classic/DEPLOYMENT.md

 ```

 This will:
-- Generate all protobuf TypeScript files
+- Generate all protobuf TypeScript files (if protobuf is available)
 - Build the Vite application for production
 - Create optimized static files in `dist/classic/`